tgrafena/proof_of_retrievability/README.md

 keywords: {Cloud computing;Cryptography;Encoding;Error correction codes;Protocols;Servers;Cloud Storage;Data Availability;Proofs of Retrievability;Security},
 URL: http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7223178&isnumber=7223120

-Me and my colleague Martin Fillafer implemented the project as a console tool.
-To build the project we used Maven.
+We implemented the project as a console tool in Java and used Maven to build it.
 In order to use the tool, open a console, move to the project directory and type in the PoR-commands described below.
-With "./por" one gets a usages description printed in the console.
+With "./por" you get a usages description printed in the console.
 For more details on how the project is structured and used please have a look at the "USAGE_AND_DESCRIPTION.pdf".

 # PoR